AckerlyXu/heima/articles/azure-toolkit-for-eclipse-azure-role-properties.md

   * **WAR:** The component is a Java web application archive (WAR) and is imported from a Dynamic Web Project at the local path specified by the **From** property.
 (This is detected automatically by the toolkit based on the nature of the project at that location).
   * **zip:** The component is a zip file and is imported by zipping the directory or file specified by the **From** property.
 * **From:** Source path on your local machine to the folder or file that represents the item(s) to import to your deployment.
 Windows environment variables can be used in this property.
 All importable components will be imported into the role's **approot** directory when the project is built.

     Note that you have the ability to deploy a component from a download when deploying to the cloud (not the compute emulator).
 See related information below about adding a component.
 * **As:** File name under which the component will be imported into the role's **approot** directory and ultimately deployed in the Azure cloud.
 Leave this property blank to keep the name the same as it is on the local machine.
 (For executable components, that is, those whose **Deploy** method is set to **exec**, this can be an arbitrary Windows command line statement.)

+    >[!IMPORTANT]
-	>[AZURE.IMPORTANT] If you use space characters for this value, they will be handled differently depending on the deploy method.
+    > If you use space characters for this value, they will be handled differently depending on the deploy method.
 If the deploy method is **exec**, spaces will be interpreted as command line argument separators and not as part of the file name.
 For all other deploy methods, spaces will be interpreted as part of the file name.

 * **Deploy:** Method that indicates the action applied to the component when the deployment is started.
 This can be one of the following values:

   * **copy:** The component is copied to the destination path specified by the **To** property.
   * **exec:** The component is an executable Windows command line statement executed in the context of the path specified by the **To** property, at the time the deployment starts.
   * **none:** No action is applied to the component when the deployment starts.